hankster/Neckerworld/README.md

 * Messages from the server supply current cube status, location, speed, and the cube's-eye view of the playing field.

 The client players and programs can be on any computer running any operating system with any programming language.
-The server has only been tested on Ubuntu 20 and 22.

 ![Neckerworld server diagram](images/Neckerworld-server.png)